 The debate between term life and whole life can be a confusing one.
 Each applicant needs different protection for their loved ones.
 It’s difficult to give a blanket answer.

-If you have questions about your specific situation and deciding which kind is right for you, feel free to ask us.
+If you have questions about your specific situation and decide which kind is right for you, feel free to ask us.
 We’ve made it our mission to connect our customers with affordable coverage and arm them with the info they need.